cockpit-project/cockpit-ostree/README.md

 # Automated Testing

-Run `make check` to build an RPM, install it into a standard Cockpit test VM (centos-7 by default), and run the test/check-application integration test on it.
+Run `make check` to build an RPM, install it into a standard Cockpit test VM (fedora-atomic by default), and run the test/check-application integration test on it.
 This uses Cockpit's Chrome DevTools Protocol based browser tests, through a Python API abstraction.
 Note that this API is not guaranteed to be stable, so if you run into failures and don't want to adjust tests, consider checking out